viksl/kritapluginpiemenu/README.md

         https://github.com/viksl/kritapluginpiemenu
         (on the right side there's a green button labeled Code, press it then click on Download ZIP)
-    2. Open the zip file and inside kritapluginpiemenu-main locate:
+    2. Open the zip file, go to "kritapluginpiemenu-main/plugin" directory and there locate:
         - Directories "pykrita" and "actions"
     3. Copy both directories "pykrita" and "actions" to the resource directory located through: Open Krita, go to: